 In the continental grip, your index knuckle is on the bevel 2 (for a right-handed player).
 The “V” formed between the index finger and the thumb is at 11 o’clock.
 This is also known as a hammer grip because this grip looks like you would hold the tennis racket like a hammer.

 The continental grip is mainly used to serve, volley, and smash the overhead balls.
 For a beginner, it is an ideal way to start with this grip as it places the racket in a neutral position that can also be used for forehand and backhand shots.
 This grip allows one-handed backhand shots.

 It is hard to generate topspin with the continental grip.

 Eastern Forehand Grip

-For the eastern grip, also known as the shakehand grip, it is like that you would shake your hand with the racket.
+The eastern grip, also known as the Shakehand grip, is like that you would shake your hand with the racket.
 Here your index knuckle is on the bevel 3 (for a right-handed player).
 The “V” between the index finger and thumb, is somewhere between 12 and 1 o’clock.
 This grip gives you slightly more topspin than the continental grip.

 Semi Western Grip

 If you move your hand slightly more and place the index knuckle on the bevel 4, it will be the semi-western grip.
 The easiest way to get the semi-western grip is to place the racket on the ground and then pick it up with your hand on the grip.

 This is the best grip either for brushing heavy topspin or a hard powerful drive.
 Players using the semi-western grip can hit the ball comfortably on all kinds of surfaces.